-The Descent into Da Nang
+11. The Descent Into Da Nang

 Phu was absolutely correct!
 The panorama over Da Nang city on the descent closely rivaled the scenes of Lang Co beach on the other side of the pass.

 Descending the Hai Van Pass is easier and more relaxing than ascending because gravity together with wheels do all the work for you.
-But don’t let your gaze wander too much because you still have to be alert!
+But don’t let your gaze wander too much because you still have to be alert.

 We stopped a good 4 or 5 times to enjoy the cityscape view of Da Nang, its bay and the headland.
 It was getting late in the afternoon and the sun was heading West behind the summit so our descent was shrouded in shadow.

 We crossed the awesome and unique Cau Rong bridge, with a gigantic dragon slaloming through its center.
 We all continued to Da Nang’s beachside road.

 This road was very popular and stacked full of traffic lights at every block, which meant it took a long time to get to the marble mountains.

-Final Stretch to Hoi An
+12. Final Stretch To Hoi An